HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 The installation of Mac OS X Lion is similar to Mac OS X Leopard, you need a specific SMBIOS.

-You will find bellow the steps on how to proceed.
+You will find below the steps on how to proceed.

 **References:**